 While the former represents the total amount of leased space, the latter captures the net change in demand relative to the supply in the market.

-- Positive Net Absorption: A greater amount of space was leased compared to the amount that became available on the market, reflecting a decline in the supply of commercial space available.
-Given a positive rate, lease prices in the market are more likely to increase, which can attract more real estate investors and developers to enter the market and more actively build new spaces to meet tenant demand.
+- Positive Net Absorption → A greater amount of space was leased compared to the amount that became available on the market, reflecting a decline in the supply of commercial space available.
+Given a positive rate, lease prices are more likely to increase, which can attract more real estate investors and developers to enter the market and more actively build new spaces to meet tenant demand.

-- Negative Net Absorption: A greater amount of space has become vacant and is now available on the market compared to the occupied amount, indicating the demand for commercial real estate spaces has declined relative to the supply.
-Contrary to the above, the reverse effects are observed given a negative rate, as investors and developers are less likely to engage in the market in such a case since lease prices are lower (and less profitable).
+- Negative Net Absorption → A greater amount of space has become vacant and is now available on the market compared to the occupied amount, indicating the demand for commercial real estate spaces has declined relative to the supply.
+Contrary to the above, the reverse effects are observed given a negative rate, as investors and developers are less likely to engage in the market, since lease prices are lower (and less profitable).